 Holi Celebration in Varanasi

 Varanasi, the holy city of India, sits beside the River Ganga and is the perfect setting to celebrate Holi.
 The talk of Holi of Kashi, the city of Shiva, is unique.
 The Holi of Banaras is also obstinate according to the mood of Banaras.
 From the ghat to the streets, the hue and cry of Holi are unique.
-The festival is attended by numerous Indians and foreigners who come here to get lost in the colorful fanfare
+The festival is attended by numerous Indians and foreigners who come here to get lost in the colourful fanfare

 People drink what is known as Thandai, infused with marijuana, milk, and dry fruits.
 In Varanasi, you can in fact buy it from Vishwanath Thandai Ghar, where they even have bhang Ladoos.